lbarras27/MS_Face_Recognition/README.md

 - `evaluation_util.py`: contains all the usefull methods to do the evalutation protocols on all the datasets.
 - `eval_{datasetname}_verification.py`: the script that allows to do the verification protocol on the {datasetname}.
 - `eval_{datasetname}_identification.py`: the script that allows to do the identification protocol on the {datasetname}.

+## How to do the evaluation protocols on the datasets